-The spouse and children of the expatriate can apply for Dependant Passes once the expatriate has been issued with the Employment Pass.
-The Dependant Pass may be applied together with the application, for the Employment Pass or after the Employment Pass is approved.
-The spouse and children of the expatriate who enter the country on a visit (temporary employment or professional) will be issued a visit (social) pass.
+Spouses and children of expatriates can apply for Dependant Passes once the expatriates have been issued with the Employment Pass.
+The Dependant Passes may be applied for either together with the application for the Employment Pass or after the Employment Pass has been approved.
+Spouses and children of expatriates who enter the country on visit (temporary employment or professional) passes will be issued visit (social) passes.